iifl-logo

 During the financial year, the following debenture trustees are associated with the Company:

-Catalyst Trusteeship Limited Vardhman Trusteeship Pvt Ltd.
+Catalyst Trusteeship Vardhman Trusteeship

-Office No.83-87, 8th Floor, The Capital, A Wing, 412A,
+901,9th Floor, Tower-B, The Capital, A Wing, 412A, Peninsula Business Park, Bandra Kurla Complex,

-Mumbai-400021, Mumbai 400 051.
+Lower Parel (W) - 400013 Mumbai 400 051.

-Tel: +91(022)4922 0555 Tel: 022-42648335
+Tel +91(022)4922 0555 Tel: 022-42648335

 54. Acknowledgment

 Your Directors wish to place on record their appreciation for the assistance, co-operation and guidance received by the Company from the Customers, Shareholders, Debenture Holders, the Central Government, the State Government, the Reserve Bank of India, the Registrar of Companies, Mumbai, the Securities and Exchange Board of India, the BSE Limited, the National Stock Exchange of India Limited, Debenture Trustees, Depositories, Registrar and Share Transfer Agent, Credit Rating agencies and other Regulatory Authorities and Bankers during the year under review and look forward to their continued support.
-Your Directors also wish to place on record their deep sense of appreciation for the committed services by the Employees of the Company.
+Your directors also wish to place on record their deep sense of appreciation for the committed services of the Employees of the Company.

 Kochi

-Director Managing Director
+Executive Director Director

-(DIN 00011552) (DIN 00082099)
+(DIN 07557585) (DIN 00082099)

-Knowledge Centerplus
+Knowledge Center

 Logo